seung-lab/RealNeuralNetworks.jl/README.md

 - [ ] arbor density
 - [x] total path length
 - [x] number of segment points c78104a2841e51e0d9973e4cefa0631a519616a4
 - [x] Median segment length is the median dendritic segment length of all the segments starting and ending at irreducible nodes (in μm).
-Irreducible nodes are the points of the dendritic arbor corresponding to soma, segmenting points or terminal points.
+Irreducible nodes are the points of the dendritic arbor corresponding to soma, branching points or terminal points.
 - [x] 3D sholl analysis. c4934114c8eedbbfd5402fed6f3a1ca0f6475ad4
 - [ ] Hull area is the area of the tightest convex hull containing the z-projection of the dendritic arbor (in μm2).
 - [ ] volume of the convex hull around all neurites